 One of my favorite resources for implementing mindfulness in the classroom is the Yoga and Mindfulness Practices for Children Card Deck by Jennifer Cohen Harper.
 I use these cards during my morning mindfulness routine.
 I teach one card each day Monday through Thursday, and then sequence the cards in order on Friday.
 Click the link below to see these cards on Amazon:

-Click the link to download the lesson plan below:
+Click the link to download the free lesson plan below:

 Hello all and welcome to my blog!
 My name is Kayla and I am an early childhood educator.
 I am passionate about yoga and mindfulness in education, and here's why...